The Potential Profits of Compulsive Writing

 I later leveraged that talent when other people were getting ready to claim earned retirement benefits that were (in my professional history) never offered to reporters in medium-sized markets.
 I started writing books.
 First as a self-published author and later serving as co-writer and ghostwriter for others.

 My first book was based on an experience I'd had in middle school – being the target of bullying by the cool girls and their jock boyfriends.
 The mystery book was intended for readers in fifth and sixth grade before they hit their teen years and turned into snarky monsters who might tease and torture vulnerable kids.
-Since then, I've written and self-published eight books, with my most recent mystery novel, “The Song of Jackass Creek”, getting 160 reviews on Amazon for an average 4.5-star rating.
+Since then, I've written and self-published eight books, with my most recent mystery novel, “The Song of Jackass Creek”, getting reviews on Amazon for an average 4.6-star rating.
 That makes me happy.

 Self-publishing and Indie publishing no longer carry the stigma they did just eight years ago when it was scorned and belittled.
 People assumed the writers were amateurs because they'd not been picked up by an agent or a major publishing house.
 In my case, I was a bit too old to be considered a viable prospect (like, how many books can she possibly have in her?).
-Of course, for those of us driven-by-nature to write, the consideration of making money with our books is irrelevant.
+Of course, for those of us driven by nature to write, the consideration of making money with our books is irrelevant.
 Statistics make that clear.
 This year, it's estimated the vast majority of indie authors will earn less than $1000 a year.
 And this pitiful accounting includes the sale of eBooks on all the publishing platforms, including Amazon and Kindle.

 There are many programs now to help indie authors popularize their books.
 They all cost money and seldom make money.
 But some do get books into the hands of readers and produce reviews that are the lifeblood of book sales.
 Still, revenues of less than $100 a month from the labor of writing and promoting are hardly an incentive to continue.

 So, why bother?
-I admit I think about this when I'm possessed by a story and wondering “why am I doing this?”
+I admit I think about this when I'm possessed by a story and wondering “Why am I doing this?”
 But I still forge ahead.
 My short story books are examples of this lack of self-control.
 For example, "Tiny Twisted Tales" is a collection of short stories that grabbed my imagination and just wouldn't let go.
 Unlike my Jackass mystery novel, which is cozy and gentle, these stories are more Hitchcock than Christie; Twilight Zone than Mayberry.
 It's about aggrieved women getting even for perceived injustices in calculating and deadly ways.

-I remember that, years ago, I shared my first such story with a counselor whom I was briefly seeing to sort out some relationship problems.
+I remember that, years ago, I shared my first such story with a psychiatrist whom I was briefly seeing to sort out some relationship problems.
 He'd read my tale, leaned back in his chair while making a little tent of his hands beneath his chin (I think they teach this Freudian pose in medical schools), and said, "Tell me, when did you first start thinking about killing men?"
 His reaction was doubly disturbing because I thought the story was wickedly funny.
 We parted ways.

 I encourage you to consider books by Indie writers.
 You’re usually able to sample sections of the book and assess the quality before you download.
 And, I guess I’ve shared this with you because I hear the whisper of another story, and I’m fighting the urge!